skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 comments regarding the weather, and in all appearances quite disturbed.
-The sailor attending him is listening carefully to each word he says, attempting to get a straightforward answer out of him, so intently that he rather absentmidedly gets his food and drink and sets them down before him.
+The sailor attending him is listening carefully to each word he says, attempting to get a straightforward answer out of him, so intently that he rather absentmindedly gets his food and drink and sets them down before him.
 Crolman, in his own little world, is quite oblivious to him.
 Crolman sits in his usual spot feeling around on the table before him obviously looking for his food, "Hungry!?